 Understanding Storage Quotas and Voice Mail

-When a caller leaves a voice message for a UM-enabled user, the storage quotas or limits that are configured on the user's mailbox may prevent voice messages from being delivered correctly.
-This topic discusses the relationship between the configuration of the computer that is running Microsoft Exchange Server 2007 that has the Unified Messaging server role installed and the storage quotas that could potentially prevent a caller from recording a voice message.
+When a caller leaves a voice message for a Unified Messaging (UM)-enabled user, the storage quotas or limits configured on the user's mailbox may prevent voice messages from being delivered correctly.
+This topic discusses the relationship between the configuration of the Microsoft Exchange Server 2010 Unified Messaging server and the storage quotas that could potentially prevent a caller from recording a voice message.

 UM Dial Plans

-Although there are many Active Directory objects that must be created and configured when Exchange 2007 Unified Messaging is deployed, UM dial plan objects are the central component of the Unified Messaging system.
-A UM dial plan object is an Exchange 2007 organization-wide object that is created in the Active Directory directory service.
+Although there are many Active Directory objects that must be created and configured when Exchange 2010 Unified Messaging is deployed, UM dial plan objects are the central component of the Unified Messaging system.
+A UM dial plan object is an Exchange 2010 organization-wide object created in the Active Directory directory service.

 After you install the Unified Messaging server role, you must associate the Unified Messaging server with at least one UM dial plan.
 You can also associate a single Unified Messaging server with multiple UM dial plans.
-For more information about how to create a new UM dial plan, see How to Create a New Unified Messaging Dial Plan.
+For more information about how to create a new UM dial plan, see Create a UM Dial Plan.

 The Maximum recording duration (minutes) setting controls the maximum length for the recorded messages from callers.
-This setting can range from 5 to 100 minutes, but the default setting is 20 minutes.
-You can change this setting by using the Exchange Management Console or by using the Set-UMDialPlan cmdlet in the Exchange Management Shell.
-For more information about how to configure settings on a UM dial plan, see How to Modify a Unified Messaging Dial Plan.
+This setting can range from 5 through 100 minutes, but the default setting is 20 minutes.
+You can change this setting using the Exchange Management Console or using the Set-UMDialPlan cmdlet in the Exchange Management Shell.
+For more information about how to configure settings on a UM dial plan, see View or Configure the Properties of a UM Dial Plan.

-Users may store too many e-mail, voice, and fax messages in their mailbox, in addition to attached files.
-If users in your organization store lots of e-mail messages, voice messages, fax messages, and attached files, you may have to limit the storage space that is allocated to each user's mailbox to reduce the storage demands on your computers that are running Exchange 2007.
+Users may store too many e-mail and voice messages in their mailbox, in addition to attached files.
+If users in your organization store numerous e-mail messages, voice messages, and attached files, you may have to limit the storage space allocated to each user's mailbox to reduce the storage demands on your computers running Exchange 2010.
 Frequently, large mailbox stores lead to long backup and restore times.
 Large mailbox stores may also affect the availability and reliability of your Exchange environment.
 Therefore, we recommend that you control the size of users' mailboxes to avoid running out of storage space on your Exchange servers.
-When users do not have a storage quota configured or they have a large storage quota configured, they could possibly fill up the disk drives on an Exchange server.
+When users don't have a storage quota configured or they have a large storage quota configured, they could possibly fill the disk drives on an Exchange server.
 To prevent this, enable and configure storage quotas on users' mailboxes.
 By default, and starting with the first installation, each new mailbox database includes the following default limits:

 After you configure storage quotas, if a storage limit is exceeded, the mailbox-enabled user is warned or prohibited from sending or receiving e-mail.
 You can use the default storage limits, or you can set your own storage limits to control the amount of data that can be stored in a user's mailbox.
 For more information about how to manage recipient storage quotas, see Managing User Mailboxes.